in Utah's San Rafael Desert

 I came across two mysterious metal plates mounted on wood inscribed with signatures and words

-of a language that looks like Spanish or Portuguese.
+of a language that looked to me like Spanish or Portuguese.
 I photographed the signs with the hope

 that someone would be able to translate them, but they proved to be difficult.